New European Commentary

 However it was the Cushite who informed David of the death of Absalom.
 Quite possibly these are his maturer reflections upon Absalom's death once he got over his initial breakdown.
 The reference to the bringing down of the head of the enemy would be relevant to the manner of Absalom's death with his head caught in a tree.
 In this case we view with concern the references here to David's innocence- when the Absalom rebellion was in fact clear punishment for his sins with Bathsheba.

-However on balance I take this to refer to Shimei, whom David calls the 'black one from Benjamin'.
+However on balance I take this to initially refer to Shimei, whom David calls the 'black one from Benjamin'.
 Because Shimei's words deeply hurt David- even though in essence they were not far wrong, and David himself accepts that Shimei's cursing was because Yahweh had told him to curse.
 Again we see David struggling with accepting the consequences for his sins.

 Yahweh my God, I take refuge in You.
 Save me from all those who pursue me and deliver me-